dingdongg/pokemon-team-planner/README.md

 - The class I chose was PokemonTeamCollection, and the robust method is called `getTeam()`, which has the ability to throw `TeamNotFoundException`, a checked exception.

+##### Phase 4: Task 3
+**Refactoring I would perform if I had more time:**
+- have one single `PokemonTeamCollection` field in my `PokemonTeamPlannerWindow` class instead of having one field each for `AddTeamScreen`, `ViewTeamScreen`, and `PokemonTeamPlannerWindow`.
+- This would reduce the coupling/dependency of the GUI components on `PokemonTeamCollection`, since there seems to be lots of arrows directed towards `PokemonTeamCollection`.

 ---

 #### Functions I want to implement later in the project